 - Mediation in cases involving child abduction.
 We have one mediator who is a specialist in this field.

 - Crunch-point mediation.
-Crunch-point mediation is intended for disputes which have reached a crunch-point when everyone knows the case should settle but cannot see how it can settle.
+This is intended for disputes which have reached a crunch-point when everyone knows the case should settle but cannot see how it can settle.
 Read more about crunch-point mediation here.

 Our team of mediators

 We have over ten mediators including two of the top mediators in the country, Dominic Raeside and Ruth Smallacombe.
 Dominic and Ruth have a therapeutic, rather than a legal, background.
-Most of our family lawyers are also trained mediators.
+A number of our family lawyers are also trained mediators.

 Examples of our Mediation Work →